Brand Stories: The Evolution of StarbucksFebruary 24, 2015 - by Matt Cannon

 Founded in 1971 in Seattle, Starbucks has undergone some of the most well-known brand redesigns in history.
 Selling some of the most popular and beloved coffee in the world can put tremendous pressure on a brand to maintain a certain image.
 Their logo, presence, and branding have met the challenges well and helped create one of the most recognizable brands in the world.

-Starbucks has a nautical theme running throughout its name, branding, and logo.
+Starbucks has a nautical theme running throughout its name, branding, and logo that helps capture the spirit of its story.
 It is named after Starbuck, the first mate in Moby Dick.
 The founders originally intended on naming the coffeehouse “Pequod”, after Ahab’s whaleship.
 Can you imagine a Pequod on every street corner or picking up the Pequod house blend every morning?
 Doesn’t have quite the same ring to it.

 At the brand’s core is the Starbucks siren.
 The bare-breasted, two-tailed mermaid, or siren, is intended to be as seductive as the coffee itself.
 It is based on an old sixteenth-century Norse woodcut.